 While Eating Out At A Restaurant

 If you’re eating at a restaurant, ask about the ingredients of certain dishes.
 Many restaurants will be able to prepare gluten-free meals for you – all you need to do is give them some advance notice!
 If that isn’t an option, just stick with foods that are typically gluten free (e.g salad without croutons) and check the ingredients on anything else before putting it in your mouth.
+Be sure to let your server know that you are gluten-free so the kitchen can take care to avoid cross-contamination.

 During A Night Out